YeyaSwizaw/compiler-construction/README.md

 # make
 ```

-This will compiler the target and the tests, run the tests, then compile the library
+This will compiler the target and the tests, and then run the tests

 ## Language